 Rotary pneumatic actuators differ from linear designs in they have a torque generated as opposed to the linear motion of linear designs.
-This can be easily be accomplished by transferring the linear motion of a piston to a rotating component, or vice versa.
+This can be easily accomplished by transferring the linear motion of a piston to a rotating component or vice versa.

 Pneumatic Actuator Applications

 Pneumatic actuators are well suited to a wide variety of application types, serving many different areas within numerous industries.
 In addition to being fast, economical, and reliable, pneumatic actuators are also cleaner and safer than other solutions, which makes them ideal for manufacturing, packaging, palletizing, material handling, food and beverage, and many more applications.

 Some of the most common applications of pneumatic actuators include:

 - Packaging & production machinery

 To be able to deliver to such a wide range of applications and industries, the variety of pneumatic actuators available is very versatile.
 They range from compact small pneumatic actuators that are designed that are used for small handling applications to large actuator designs that are used for the most powerful jobs.
 They even have rodless designs that provide stroke lengths like conventional cylinders, providing a much smaller footprint.